-All disks suited for recording speeds > 4x (not including those up to 4x) shall fulfill the following additional requirements measured at 50 Hz rotational speed (CAV).
+All disks suited for recording speeds > 4x (not including those specified for recording speeds up to 4x) shall fulfill the following additional requirements measured at 50 Hz rotational speed (CAV).
 Up to 8x speed most of the disk is still recorded in CLV mode, which means that an increase in radial deviation towards the outer diameter can be allowed (rotational speed reduces towards outer diameter).